Theo Angelopoulos

 Angelopoulos' films, described by Martin Scorsese as that of "a masterful filmmaker", are characterized by the slightest movement, slightest change in distance, long takes, and complex, carefully composed scenes.
 His cinematic method is often described as "sweeping" and "hypnotic."
+Angelopoulos has said that in his shots, “time becomes space and space becomes time.”
+The pauses between action or music are important to creating the total effect.

 In 1998 his film Eternity and a Day went on to win the Palme d'Or at the 51st edition of the Cannes Film Festival, and his films have been shown at many of the world's esteemed film festivals.